 There appears to be hearty agreement that Marin eating places have accurately addressed the county’s pizza needs.
-But in line with San Rafael citizens Hilda and Michael Klotz, there’s one community this is underserved — San Rafael’s Canal district The is on a quest to open an excessive exceptional, low cost, fire-baked pizza shop, Hilda’s Pizza House, there, and that they’ve released a crowdfunding campaign to support their venture.
+But in line with San Rafael citizens Hilda and Michael Klotz, there’s one community this is underserved — San Rafael’s Canal district.
+The is on a quest to open a high exceptional, low cost, fire-baked pizza shop, Hilda’s Pizza House, there, and that they’ve released a crowdfunding campaign to support their venture.

 New farmers marketplace